frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/regional/india/setup-e-invoicing.md

 <img class="screenshot" src="/docs/assets/img/regional/india/einv_generated_irn.png">

-You can print the E-Invoice using default GST E-Invoice Print Format.
+You can print the E-Invoice using the default GST E-Invoice Print Format.
 Or you can manually edit your own print format to include e-invoice fields.

 <img class="screenshot" src="/docs/assets/img/regional/india/einv_print_format.png">

 ### Cancel IRN

-If you have generated IRN for an invoice with faulty data then, you can cancel it with **Cancel IRN** button under the E Invoicing button group.
-Clicking on it will open up a popup which will ask for reason of cancellation and remark.
+If you have generated IRN for an invoice with faulty data then, you can cancel it with the **Cancel IRN** button under the E-Invoicing button group.
+Clicking on it will open up a popup which will ask for the reason for cancellation and remark.

 <img class="screenshot" src="/docs/assets/img/regional/india/einv_cancel_irn_button.png">

-Once you cancel the IRN, invoice will look something like this.
+Once you cancel the IRN, the invoice will look something like this.

 <img class="screenshot" src="/docs/assets/img/regional/india/einv_cancelled_irn.png">

 ### Generating E Way Bill

 E Way Bill can also be generated along with IRN if **Transporter Info** is provided.
-You can find Transporter Info section in the bottom part of the invoice.
-You must select **Transporter**, **Mode of Transport** and **Distance** to generate E Way Bill.
+You can find the Transporter Info section in the bottom part of the invoice.
+You must select **Transporter**, **Mode of Transport**, and **Distance** to generate E Way Bill.
 You can also generate E Way Bill after generating IRN and submitting the invoice.

 <img class="screenshot" src="/docs/assets/img/regional/india/einv_gen_ewaybill_button.png">